v8/v8.dev/src/features/regexp-match-indices.md

 **Note:** For simplicity, the above example contains only a few of the JavaScript [reserved words](https://mathiasbynens.be/notes/reserved-keywords).
 :::

 In short, the new `indices` array stores the start and end positions of each matched capture group.
-This new array is available for all builtins producing regular expression match objects, including `RegExp#exec`, `String#match`, and [`String#matchAll`](https://v8.dev/features/string-matchall).
+This new array is available when the source regular expression uses the `/d` flag for all builtins producing regular expression match objects, including `RegExp#exec`, `String#match`, and [`String#matchAll`](https://v8.dev/features/string-matchall).

 Read on if you’re interested in how it works in more detail.